Tarzan and the Slave Girl: Production

 The slave girl in the title is Lola, played by Denise Darcel.
 Although previous films had made it clear that Tarzan and Jane were husband and wife, this film depicted Jane as Tarzan's girlfriend—which allowed Lola to compete for Tarzan's affections without implying that she was an adulterer.

-Mary Ellen Kay has an uncredited role as the slave girl who is engaged to the Prince.
-Eva Gabor has a nonspeaking background role as one of the slave girls as well.
+Mary Ellen Kay has an uncredited role as the slave girl who is engaged to the Prince, while Eva Gabor also has a non-speaking background role as a slave girls.